 To find out, we spent 2 months with the Ergobaby 360.
 Let’s dig in.

-Please note this list uses affiliate links, meaning, at no cost to you, we may earn a commission if you click an affiliate link and make a purchase.
-More about our policies here.
-We view affiliate links as a way to support the creation of free, high-quality content, but if you don’t want us to earn a commission, simply don’t click a link.
+Please note Fathercraft is reader-supported, meaning, at no cost to you, we may earn a commission if you buy after clicking an affiliate link.
+Learn more.
 Also, we are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 What is an Ergobaby 360?
 How does it work?